 The red-shuttered house, still standing on a quiet, tree-lined street, is privately owned and is not open to the public.
 Many literary buffs pass by the site in homage to Williams, who wrote “Night of the Iguana” in Key West, among other works.
 The Academy Award–winning film version of his “The Rose Tattoo” was shot on the island in 1956.

 In 2013, a unique exhibit debuted honoring Williams’ literary prowess and Key West years while exploring his motivations, beliefs and legacy.
-In late 2017, it expanded to become the Tennessee Williams Museum following a merger with the Key West Art & Historical Society.
+Located at 513 Truman Ave., it subsequently expanded to become the Tennessee Williams Museum following a merger with the Key West Art & Historical Society.

 In addition, the multiweek Tennessee Williams Birthday Celebration is held each spring to pay tribute to his life and work.